Nature Menu

 The diminutive coal tit (often found in conifers) produces a similar song to the great tit, though with an emphasis on the second note - "too-TWEE too-TWEE too-TWEE" - while the mating song of the blue tit (another cold weather stalwart) is a soft repeated note - very common this month.

-Also very prominent in the soundscape - and very evocative of spring - are the measured and melodious phrases of blackbirds, which can still be somewhat tentative early in the month but are in their full stride by its end, as more experienced males join the newbies who are the ones generally singing in February.
-They can be heard at any time of day, but mid afternoon onwards seems to be their favourite time for piping up.
+Before this decline they were somewhat tentative early in the month but in their full stride by its end, with more experienced males joining the newbies who were the ones generally singing in February.
+They could be heard at any time of day, but mid afternoon onwards seemed to be their favourite time for piping up, with several singing at once, creating a wonderful layered effect.
+You still hear this occasionally, but it is becoming a rare phenomenum.

 Song thrushes continue to be heard this month, their song easily identifiable because they repeat a whole range of different phrases.
 But they seem to be less frequent than they were back in the winter - you typically hear one or two a day.
 This may be because earlier in the winter they are competing for territory but now have settled that issue, or that in the winter you hear young males practising who are then unsuccessful at getting a mate.
-Just occasionally you come across a concentration of them at dusk, when they can seem to be competing with blackbirds to be the last bird singing as the light fades - a contest they normally win, though robins last longer than both of them.

-In addition, chaffinches make "chink chink" calls (similar to ones also made by great tits) and a sort of metronomic repeated "wheep" (about one wheep per second).
-Sometimes this repeated call (known as a "rain call", though it doesn't necessarily or even usually happen when rain is due) has a raspy quality while sometimes the tone is softer.
+Chaffinches also make "chink chink" noises (similar to ones also made by great tits) and in the second half of the month a metronomic "wheep" call (about one wheep per second).
+Sometimes this repeated call - known as a "rain call", though it doesn't necessarily or even usually happen when rain is due - has a raspy quality, while sometimes the tone is softer.
 Occasionally two males exchange wheeps monotonously from opposing perches.
-Later in the month the softer wheep may be coming from a chiffchaff, which has a similar call (see below).
+Later in the month the softer wheep may be coming from a chiffchaff (see below).

 All of this is still part of the competition for territory and mates, but things are beginning to settle down for the native species in March, with attention turning to nests and young.
 Blackbirds should be laying their eggs during the month, and the same is true of song thrushes.
 Nuthatches, robins, great tits and dunnocks follow in April, blue tits any time from April to early May, and chaffinches in late April or early May.

 In addition you can hear the demented twittering of goldfinches.
-This is still generally coming from a family group earlier in the month, but in the second half is more likely to be a lone male, usually in a high perch in a treetop, as it as at this time of year that they start to set up breeding territories.
+This is still generally coming from a family group earlier in the month, but in the second half is more likely to be a lone male, usually in a high perch in a treetop or shrub, as it as at this time of year that they start to set up breeding territories.
 (The sound is pretty similar in either case: ie, a lone male singing sounds like several birds twittering away.)

 Sparrows also live communally and can be heard cheeping from inside a bush, almost always near human habitation.
 But again the source of the noise can turn out to be just one male.